telus-agcg-archive/alchemy-api-rb/README.md

 ## Testing

-The spec_helper is looking for your API Key in the project root in a file named `.keys`.
-Put just your key in there and then you can run:
+The specs are expecting your API Key as an environment variable named `ALCHEMY_API_KEY`.
+You can export it locally or prepend the test command like so:

-    rake test
+    ALCHEMY_API_KEY="this-is-my-40-character-key" rake test

 ## TODO